-While there is no universally accepted terminology and many groups will prefer to use their traditional terms, the Standards broadly adopt the terminology of the Open Standards for the Practice of Conservation (Conservation Measures Partnership 2013 cmp-openstandards.org/).
+While there is no universally accepted terminology and many groups will prefer to use their traditional terms, the Standards broadly adopt the terminology of the Open Standards for the Practice of Conservation

-It helps to think of objectives needing to be S.M.A.R.T.( i.e. specific, measurable, achievable, reasonable and time-bound).
+It helps to think of objectives needing to be S.M.A.R.T.(i.e. specific, measurable, achievable, reasonable and time-bound).
 They should be directly connected to key attributes of the target ecosystem.
 This is achieved by the use of specific indicators.

-Hypothetical example:
+Hypothetical example

 - 1 Target.
 Where the aim is full recovery, the target of a restoration project should align with the specific reference community to which the project is being directed-e.g. 'Box-Ironbark Forest'-and will include a description of the ecosystem attributes.
-In projects where substantial (but less than full) recovery is the aim, the target may not fully align with the reference. - Goal/s.
+In projects where substantial (but less than full) recovery is the aim, the target may not fully align with the reference. - 2 Goal/s.
 The goal or goals provide a finer level of focus in the planning hierarchy compared to the target.
 They describe the status of the target that you are aiming to achieve and, broadly, how it will be achieved.
-For example, goals in this hypothetical project may be to achieve: - i An intact and recovering composition, structure and function of remnants A and B within five years; - ii 20 ha of revegetated linkages between the remnants within 10 years; and, - iii 100% support of all stakeholders and neighbours within five years. - Objectives.
+For example, goals in this hypothetical project may be to achieve: - i An intact and recovering composition, structure and function of remnants A and B within 5 years, including visitation by at least two declining woodland bird species; - ii 20 ha of revegetated linkages between the remnants within 10 years; and, - iii 100% support of all stakeholders and neighbours within 5 years. - 3 Objectives.
 These are the changes and intermediate outcomes needed to attain the goal/s.
-For example preliminary objectives may be to achieve: - ii Less than 1% cover of exotic plant species and recruitment of at least two obligate seeding native shrub species in the remnants within two years; and, - ii A density of 300 stems /ha of native trees and shrubs, at least three native herb species / 10 m2 and a coarse woody debris load of 10 m3/ha in the reconstructed linkages within three years. - iii Cessation of all livestock encroachment and weed dumping within one year and formation of a 'friends' group representing neighbours within two years.
+For example preliminary objectives may be to achieve: - ii Less than 1% cover of exotic plant species and recruitment of at least two obligate seeding native shrub species in the remnants within 2 years; - A density of 300 stems /ha of native trees and shrubs, at least three native herb species / 10 m2 and a coarse woody debris load of 10 m3/ha in the reconstructed linkages within 3 years; and, - iii Cessation of all livestock encroachment and weed dumping within 1 year and formation of a 'friends' group representing neighbours within 2 years.